OGGM/oggm-standard-projections-csv-files/README.md

     - main reference [Taylor et al., (2012)](https://doi.org/10.1175/BAMS-D-11-00094.1)
 - ISIMIP3b_CMIP6/2100
     - internally bias-corrected to W5E5 using bias correction period 1979-2014 [(Lange, 2019)](https://doi.org/10.5194/gmd-12-3055-2019) and interpolated to a 0.5° spatial resolution, we did not apply any additional bias-correction on top of that
-    - we used the five primary GCMs from phase 3b of the Inter-Sectoral Impact Model Intercomparison Project (ISIMIP3b) for three different SSPs
+    - five primary GCMs from phase 3b of the Inter-Sectoral Impact Model Intercomparison Project (ISIMIP3b) for three different SSPs
     - main references ([Lange, 2019](https://doi.org/10.5194/gmd-12-3055-2019); [Lange, 2022](https://doi.org/10.5281/zenodo.2549631))
-used for the historical period of 1979–2019, while the five primary GCMs from phase 3b of the Inter-Sectoral Impact All temperature-index model choices in this study are based on the original temperature-index model of OGGM presented Model Intercomparison Project (ISIMIP3b, Lange, 2019, 2022) in Maussion and others (2019), which itself builds upon Marzeion are used for the future period of 2020–2100.

 (in the raw per-glacier data files, you can also find the same simulations using the GCMs from 2000 onwards, named `gcm_from_2000`)

 The actual projections for the different scenarios are given in `{scenario}.csv` files in subfolders for every RGI region or globally.
 In every file, all GCM projections from one scenario (e.g. `ssp370.csv`) are given as different columns, where each of the rows shows one time point.

-***File structure**:
+***File structure***:
 The file structure looks e.g. like that:
 - [1.6.1/common_running_2100/volume/CMIP5/2100/RGI01/rcp85.csv](1.6.1/common_running_2100/volume/CMIP5/2100/RGI01/rcp85.csv)
 - [1.6.1/common_running_2100_2300/volume/CMIP6/2300/global/ssp126.csv](1.6.1/common_running_2100_2300/volume/CMIP6/2300/global/ssp126.csv)